NinaM31/NinaM31/README.md

 📫 How to reach me: NinaMaamary@protonmail.com
 ⚡ Fun fact: Born on the same day and month of the greatest wizard 🧙

-*Software engineer by major, A.I Engineer at heart.*
+*Software engineer by degree, A.I Engineer at heart.*

 ## 📝 Latest blog:
 [The Intuition Behind Perceptrons](https://ninamaamary.medium.com/the-intuition-behind-perceptrons-a58a03b1b874)